mkwendo88/Hello-world/README.md

 just  another Repository
 Hi MIcky

 MIcky here, I like C/c++ and Tea.
-I like working out to keep my idea's following and to be healthy generally.
+I like working out to keep my idea's flowing and to be healthy generally.